vircadia/vircadia-docs-sphinx/docs/source/release-notes/2020-3-0-Demeter.md

 * Application & Docs: Add ability to package Interface with a custom startup location and improve installer docs. (#640)
 * Application: Fix build of hifiSdl2 on GCC 10. (#656)
 * Application: Fix build of Vircadia on Qt 5.14. (#657)
-* Application: Mass update of the codebase to better support Metaverse Servers. (#668)
+* Application: Mass update of the codebase to better support metaverse servers. (#668)
 * Application: Quiet warnings for unused blendshapeCoefficients property. (#705)
 * Application: Fix 'Serverless' capitalization in the Interface title bar. (#715)
-* Application: Further improve support for Metaverse Servers. (#718)
+* Application: Further improve support for metaverse servers. (#718)

 ## Domain Server